Intensive Beginners Jewellery Short Course - $1350

 If you'd like to buy a workshop as a gift but you're not sure what date the recipient will be able to attend, you can purchase a Pod Jewellery Gift Certificate.
 This gives the recipient the flexibility to book into a workshop at a time that suits them.

 Workshop location: Workshops are held at the Pod Jewellery Studio in Kyneton - a one-hour drive north of Melbourne along the Calder Freeway.
 You can also catch a V/Line train from Southern Cross Station to Kyneton.
 Kyneton is on the Bendigo line.
 The studio is located just out of Kyneton and is not within walking distance of the station or local accommodation.
-You can arrange transport from the station to the studio by calling Kyneton Ride-Share on 0458 826 393.
-If your class is during the week, call Kyneton Taxis on 0448 522 227.
+You can arrange transport from the station to the studio by calling Kyneton Taxis (in advance) on 0448 522 227.

 Accommodation: While the workshop is an easy drive from Melbourne, Bendigo and Ballarat, you might want to stay in the area while you're here for your workshop.
 These accommodation providers give Pod Jewellery students a discount on accommodation when you're in town doing a jewellery making workshop.